davidbliu/mesos-docker-orchestrator/README.md

  * metrics (cpu, memory, network etc). each host machine collect metrics about containers deployed on it
  * logs (log shipping)

-### Ideal (?)
-Separation

-application configuration
+#### separation of concerns

-* interfaces with cluster manager. what and how many to deploy. some constraints like deploy only on large vms and all containers on unique hosts etc
+__application configuration:__ interfaces with cluster manager. what and how many to deploy. some constraints like deploy only on large vms and all containers on unique hosts etc

-cluster manager
-* know what is deployed where
-* can monitor slaves

-slave node
+__cluster manager:__ know what is deployed where, can monitor slaves, resources and performance aware (knows what resources are available and what services/containers are stressed

-* know about processes running on itself
-* monitor cpu memory network etc
+__slave node:__ know about processes running on itself, monitor cpu memory network etc, logs -> ship to cluster manager
-* logs

-application
-* should only care about itself
-* what to do with endpoints of other services
-* what to do when endpoints of other services change
-* how to shut down gracefully
+__application:__ only needs to care about itself (what to do with endpoints of other services, what to do when endpoints of other services change, how to shut down gracefully (ex when sigterm sent to it etc))

-### Alternate design choices
+#### Alternate design choices
 * who updates configuration in etcd?
  * current: subscriber to marathon
  * process running on slave to check